 Simplify, automate, and delegate anywhere that you can.

-To Consider With Your List of Chores
+To Consider With Your Chores To Do Around the House

 Remember, the best list of chores is the one that works well for YOU.
 I hope this helped make yours today!

 And tell me, what did I miss on this household chore list?
 Let me know in the comments and I’ll add it!